CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ## Prerequisites

+1. Minetest version 5.6 or above.
+    	- If your version is outdated, you can download the latest from the [official Minetest website](https://www.minetest.net/).
-1. The `Capture the Flag` game.
+2. The `Capture the Flag` game.
 To get it,
-	- Go to the `Content` Tab in your Minetest client.
+	- Go to the `Content` tab in your Minetest client.
 	- Click `Browse Online Content`
 	- Search for `capturetheflag` (make sure that the `Games` category is selected)
 	- Click on the `+` icon to install it.
-2. `WorldEdit` mod.
+3. `WorldEdit` mod.
-	- Download it as you did for the CTF game, but you should have `Mods` as the category set.
+	- Download it as you did for the CTF game, but you should have `Mods` set as the category.

 ---